-- Excellent moral character and personal integrity.
+- Must be of excellent moral character and personal integrity.

-- Valid Police Officer Physical Ability Test certification at the time of application.
+- Valid Police Officer Physical Ability Test certification

 *There is a non-refundable base fee of $49 for testing and an additional cost for each department where you indicate you want to apply.
 Payments are made electronically using a credit card.
 If you are interested in testing for this opportunity but, are unable to pay the fee, please complete the hardship waiver form and return it with the required documentation, as soon as possible.

-Peace Officer Wellness Evaluation Report
+Peace Officer Wellness Evaluation Report (POWER Test)

-The Illinois Law Enforcement Training and Standards Board, in recognizing the importance of physical fitness status for academy performance (and eventual job performance), has established the Peace Officer Wellness Evaluation Report (POWER) test for entering any of the Illinois certified police academies.
+The Illinois Law Enforcement Training and Standards Board, in recognizing the importance of physical fitness status for academy performance (and eventual job performance), has established the Peace Officer Wellness Evaluation Report (POWER) Test for entering any of the Illinois certified police academies.

-The POWER test will be provided to all candidates prior to entering the academy to see if each individual meets the standards.
+The POWER Test will be provided to all candidates prior to entering the academy to see if each individual meets the standards.
 These fitness entrance requirements help to ensure that each recruit can undergo both the physical and academic demands of an academy without undue risk of injury and with a level of fatigue tolerance to meet all academy requirements.
 If the applicant does not meet all the standards, the recruit will not be allowed to enter the academy.

 In an effort to brief police administrators and police applicants, the pamphlet will provide information on the rationale, purpose, testing and procedures, standards of performance and fitness activities to prepare for the POWER test.
 It is intended to answer the basic questions pertaining to all aspects of the fitness testing process.
 Any questions you may have about these standards should be directed to the Board’s Office at (217) 782-4540.